davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 ### Part 3 - Undoing Changes at the Commit Level

 - Due to a loss of funding, plans for the aquarium are being scrapped.
 Your manager asks you to remove aquarium.txt, but to distribute its contents into two new files: `wishlist.txt` and `seacritters.txt`.
-Put the hermit crab and starfish in the `seacritters.txt` file.

 - Place the octopus and the manta ray on the `wishlist.txt` file, and commit with the message `"octopus and ray now in wishlist"`

+- If you made changes to `aquarium.txt` make sure you save the file now.

-- Place the hermit crab and starfish on the seacritters.txt file, and commit with the message `"aquarium now reduced to small sea-critters section"`
+- Place the starfish on the seacritters.txt file, and commit with the message `"aquarium now reduced to small sea-critters section"`

-- With its contents redistributed, you can now delete the aquarium file using the proper git operation:
+- With its contents redistributed, you can now delete `aquarium.txt` using the proper git operation:

 ```
 git rm <file>